MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-update.md

 <!--/Scope-->
 <!--Description-->
-Added in Windows 10, version 1607.
 Allows the IT admin to set which branch a device receives their updates from.
 As of 1903, the branch readiness levels of Semi-Annual Channel (Targeted) and Semi-Annual Channel have been combined into one Semi-Annual Channel set with a value of 16.
 For devices on 1903 and later releases, the value of 32 is not a supported value.

 <!--/Description-->
 <!--ADMXMapped-->